 Scholarships and Awards

-Students may contact Dr. Sheridan for more information about the following scholarships awarded through the department:
+Students may contact Dr. Masters for more information about the following scholarships awarded through the department:

 - The Marla Rice-Evans Political Science Scholarship This scholarship is considered a merit scholarship and the recipient will be selected on demonstrated academic ability in accordance with the university's criteria for the award of merit scholarships.
 The recipient shall have been accepted into the Department of Public & International Affairs with a major in Political Science and a minor in International Affairs and shall have earned a 3.5 GPA in at least 6 hours in the International Affairs minor curriculum.